Travel Impacts

 Routes to/from the Stadium at Foxborough:

 • Route 1 and Interstates 495 and 95 are expected to be much busier than usual on match days.
-Traveling toward the Stadium on match days things are expected to be busier than usual from up to 4 hours before kickoff and away from the Stadium for up to 3 hours after final whistle with fans and Tournament officials traveling to / from the Stadium.
+Traveling toward the Stadium on match days is expected to be busier than usual from up to 4 hours before kickoff and away from the Stadium for up to 3 hours after final whistle with fans and Tournament officials traveling to / from the Stadium.

 Foxborough Area: